erithobra/databases/sql-relational-mapping-lesson/README.md

 You have the tables ready and the relationships created, so now you can have some fun with the data!

-Add some new instructors to the `Instructors` table; try to match them up with the courses they feel comfortable teaching.
+Add some new instructors to the `instructors` table; try to match them up with the courses they feel comfortable teaching.

 Oh!
 I almost forgot, Captain Barbossa no longer wants to be a student.
 He is insisting (not so nicely) to be an instructor of a new course: *How to Be a Pirate*.
 I would suggest we give in to his demands.